yoinergomez/ngcolombia-workshop/03-create.md

 Here's what's going on:

-- We're adding the `showForm` property and setting it to `false`, that way the form won't be visible on page load.
+- We're adding the `showForm` property and set it to `false`, that way the form won't be visible on page load.
 - We're adding the `showCreateForm()` function that sets the value of `showForm` to the opposite of what it currently is (_this will either show or hide the form_).
 - We're adding the `hideForm()` function, this will make the value of `showForm` equal to `false` and hide our form.